 I’m Cindy Tonkin.
 I’m the Consultants’ Consultant.

 You may have heard me on radio when Business and Professional Publishing released my first book in 1999, or when Allen&Unwin published my second.
 Or perhaps you have read one of my other business books, including the Australian Institute of Management bestseller The Australian Consultant’s Guide.
-You may have read my articles, or my blogs, Political Acumen in Business or Business Tips for Consultants.
+You may have read my articles, or my blog.
 I’m a serial entrepreneur and have created a number of businesses in the real and online worlds.
 I’m a consultant, adviser, speaker, writer, coach and professional facilitator, and I’m frequently told the work I do inspires real and lasting change in how people think, feel and behave.

 I’ve been told I’m a thought leader, and I know I’m definitely an action taker.
 I’m a perpetual student and am insatiably curious about people and what makes them do the things they do.